eric60/Spring-Elevation-Navigation-System/README.md

     1. Either run EleNaApplication with Intellij
     2. Or in terminal from root directory type ./mvnw spring-boot:run
 3. In  browser go to localhost:8080
-4. Go to http://localhost:8080/importData?path=yourFilePath inputting your OSM file path to parse the file and input the node and edge values into the elenaDb.
-Make sure you have forward slashes path1/path2

 ## Database setup
 1. Download [postgres with stackbuilder](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows) all default settings port 5432
 2. Launch stackbuilder and download PostGIS under Spatial Extensions
 3. Launch pgadmin4
 4. Create database elenaDb with password 'password'
+5. Go to http://localhost:8080/importData?path=yourFilePath inputting your OSM file path to parse the file and input the node and edge values into the elenaDb.
+Make sure you have forward slashes path1/path2

 ## Adding dependencies
-1. Go to maven repository online and copy and paste the dependency into pom.xml and import them as libraries on intellij
+1. Go to maven repository online and copy and paste the dependency into pom.xml and import them as libraries in intellij

 ## How to test
 1